dotnet/csharpstandard/standard/classes.md

 A *class_member_declaration* is permitted to declare a member with the same name or signature as an inherited member.
 When this occurs, the derived class member is said to *hide* the base class member.
 See [§7.7.2.3](basic-concepts.md#7723-hiding-through-inheritance) for a precise specification of when a member hides an inherited member.

 An inherited member `M` is considered to be ***available*** if `M` is accessible and there is no other inherited accessible member N that already hides `M`.
-Implicitly hiding an inherited member is not considered an error, but it does cause the compiler to issue a warning unless the declaration of the derived class member includes a `new` modifier to explicitly indicate that the derived member is intended to hide the base member.
+Implicitly hiding an inherited member is not considered an error, but it does cause a compiler to issue a warning unless the declaration of the derived class member includes a `new` modifier to explicitly indicate that the derived member is intended to hide the base member.
 If one or more parts of a partial declaration ([§15.2.7](classes.md#1527-partial-declarations)) of a nested type include the `new` modifier, no warning is issued if the nested type hides an available inherited member.

 If a `new` modifier is included in a declaration that doesn’t hide an available inherited member, a warning to that effect is issued.